Multiplexed Streaming Codes for Messages with Different Decoding Delays in Channel with Burst and Random Erasures: Abstract

 \section{Abstract}

 In a real-time transmission scenario, messages are transmitted through a channel that is subject to packet loss.
 The destination must recover the messages within the required deadline.
-In this paper, we consider a setup where two different types of messages with distinct decoding deadlines are transmitted through a channel that can introduce burst erasures of a length at most $B$, or $N$ random erasures.
-The message with a short decoding deadline $T_u$ is referred to as an urgent message, while the other one with a decoding deadline $T_v$ ($T_v > T_u$) is referred to as a less urgent message.
+In this paper, we consider a setup where two different types of messages with distinct decoding deadlines are transmitted through a channel model that introduces either one burst erasure of length at most $B$, or $N$ random erasures in any fixed-sized sliding window.
+The message with a short decoding deadline $T_{\mathrm{u}}$ is referred to as an urgent message, while the other one with a decoding deadline $T_{\mathrm{v}}$ ($T_{\mathrm{v}} > T_{\mathrm{u}}$) is referred to as a less urgent message.

-We propose a merging method to encode two message streams of different urgency levels into a single flow.
-We consider the scenario where $T_v > T_u + B$.
-We establish that any coding strategy based on this merging approach has a closed-form upper limit on its achievable sum rate.
-Moreover, we present explicit constructions within a finite field that scales quadratically with the imposed delay, ensuring adherence to the upper bound.
-In a given parameter configuration, we rigorously demonstrate that the sum rate of our proposed streaming codes consistently surpasses that of separate encoding, which serves as a baseline for comparison.
+We consider the scenario where $T_{\mathrm{v}} > T_{\mathrm{u}} + B$ and propose a non-trivial achievable region $\mathcal{R}$ for the aforementioned channel model.
+We propose a novel merging approach to encode two message streams of different urgency levels into a single flow and present explicit constructions for encoding, contributing to the establishment of the achievability of region $\mathcal{R}$.
+Our comprehensive analysis demonstrates that this region encompasses the rate pairs of existing encoding schemes and coincides with the capacity region in burst channel scenarios.
+Lastly, we investigate the property of the achievable region $\mathcal{R}$, proving that it is the largest one obtained from all the rate pairs under the merging method.